 Choose from pizzas such as the wonderfully named Diegoal (named for the Napoli and Argentinian great Maradona), the 1926 or the Quattro Formaggi.

 Those looking for something truly special would be well advised to check out the Pizza Fritta, a Neapolitan street food that is basically a deep fried calzone (and is as delicious as it sounds!).
+You'll have to be quick though - Pizzeria 1926 is only open Friday night through til Sunday, 12-8pm each day.
+Tables are sure to fill up fast.

 (4 Charlotte Lane, Edinburgh EH2 4QZ)